New Construction vs. Older Homes in Today’s Market

 Lower maintenance of the home

 With new construction, it will be a long while before you need to do any major kind of work on the house.
 Cost intensive work such as HVAC installations or plumbing or electrical work will be brand new and not require service for many years to come.

 And because of the homeowner took an active part in the development of the house, it is not likely that you’ll require renovations anytime soon because the house to a large extent already meets your specifications.

 Botaniko Weston uses environmentally friendly materials.
 So as a future homeowner you get to benefit from advances made in construction techniques and materials.
 These houses are more efficient in terms of energy consumption.

-dependence on natural resources such as gas goes a long way in
+Reduced dependence on natural resources such as gas goes a long way in conserving the environment.

 Planned development may be under the management of homeowners associations that maintain communal facilities.
 There might be a downside for having to pay these fees but the upside is access to state-of-the-art facilities and even higher quality of life.

 More options to choose from